dvfrancis/craftr/README.md

 1. **User**

 Django's User model was used for the creation of user accounts (and is extended by UserProfile).
+It is not a requirement for account creation that the email be confirmed.

 |Description|Key Type|Name|Field Type|Validation|
 | ------------- | ------------- | ------------- | ------------- | ------------- |